IF YOU'RE STRUGGLING TO 'GET IT ALL DONE', YOU NEED TO READ THIS!

 I complained to my husband.

 He knew I was totally deflated.
-With another kid added to the mix, the house was a mess, there were no clean clothes to be found.
+When another kid was added to the mix, the house was a mess, there were no clean clothes to be found.
 Schoolwork was barely getting done.
 My blog was getting nowhere and where on EARTH did I put my phone??!!
 I was so despondent about it that I couldn't even cry (although I really wanted to).
 I knew that if things didn't change, I'd be heading for depression.

 Question: Do you often feel exhausted at the end of the week?